 1911: The first issue of the Yiddishe Baker, a Yiddish weekly appeared in New York City today.

-1912: “The Psalms and Their Applications to Life” a tableaux presented “arranged and directed by Mrs. Amie Stern” was the highlight of “the fourth regular meeting of the Chicago Association of Jewish Women held” today “at Sinai Temple” in Chicago under the leadership of its President, Mrs. Israel Cowen.
+1912: “The Psalms and Their Applications to Life” a tableau presented “arranged and directed by Mrs. Amie Stern” was the highlight of “the fourth regular meeting of the Chicago Association of Jewish Women held” today “at Sinai Temple” in Chicago under the leadership of its President, Mrs. Israel Cowen.

-1912: Centenary celebration of the birth of Dr. Liebman Adler who began his career in Germany as a public school teacher and cantor at a local synagogue before moving to Detroit Michigan in 1854 where he served as rabbi and cantor at Congregation Bethel.
+1912: Centenary celebration of the birth of Dr. Liebman Adler who began his career in Germany as a public-school teacher and cantor at a local synagogue before moving to Detroit, Michigan in 1854 where he served as rabbi and cantor at Congregation Bethel.
 Adler was the father of famed architect Dankmar Adler.
-The younger Adler’s mother died in childbirth so the father named him “Dank” (thanks), Mar (bitter).
+The younger Adler’s mother died in childbirth, so the father named him “Dank” (thanks), Mar (bitter).
 Liebman Adler moved to Chicago in 1861 when he was named rabbi of Kehilath Anshe Ma'ariv Synagogue.
 Dankmar would build a new synagogue before his father passed away in 1891.

 1915: Winston Churchill presented plans for an assault on the Dardanelles.
 This plan would come to be known as the ill-fated Gallipoli Campaign.
 If the campaign had succeeded, Turkey would have been knocked out World War I. Russia would have been re-supplied meaning no Russian Revolution.
 The stalemate on the Western Front would have ended and World War I would have ended without the United States joining the fray.
 But the campaign failed which ironically had a positive effect on one small aspect of Jewish history.
 Gallipoli consumed a great deal of Allied manpower.
 In desperation, the British were even willing to use an-all Jewish unit called the “Zion Mule Corps.”
-The corps acquitted itself with valor and honor, making it possible for the British to create an all Jewish combat unit that saw service under Allenby in the fight against the Turks in Palestine.
+The corps acquitted itself with valor and honor, making it possible for the British to create an all-Jewish combat unit that saw service under Allenby in the fight against the Turks in Palestine.

 1915: The London Chronicle “editorially” suggested today “that America may eventually be called upon to exercise a sort of suzerainty over Palestine.”